Apply for Services

 CSS supervises the state’s child support system.
 However, each Colorado county manages individual child support cases based on state requirements and county guidelines.

-Step Two: County child support offices require an application to begin a child support case.
-You can access the application for child support services here.
+County child support offices in Colorado require an application to begin a child support case.
+You can access the application for child support services here or by clicking on the APPLY button on this page.
 There are three ways to apply:

 - Start an online application.

-- Print an application for child support services.
+- Download and print an application for child support services.

 - Request an application directly from a county child support office.